Engineering

 Not all memory content is the same kind of thing, and treating it as undifferentiated text is one of the more common design mistakes in production agent memory.

-Semantic memory is factual knowledge: what the user does, what tools they use, what their domain is, what preferences they have expressed.
+• Semantic memory is factual knowledge: what the user does, what tools they use, what their domain is, and what preferences they have expressed.
 This is the primary candidate for the user memory layer.
 It is declarative, updateable, and directly useful for personalizing future responses.

-Episodic memory is event-specific: what happened in a particular conversation, what decisions were made during a specific project, what a user tried that did not work.
+• Episodic memory is event-specific: what happened in a particular conversation, what decisions were made during a specific project, what a user tried that did not work.
 Episodic memory is useful for continuity ("you mentioned last week that you tried X") but decays in relevance faster than semantic memory.
 It often belongs in session memory rather than user memory.

-Working memory is the active context - the content of the current context window.
+• Working memory is the active context - the content of the current context window.
 The short-term memory guide covers how this layer works and how it interacts with retrieval from longer-term stores.

 Understanding which type of memory you are storing changes where it should live and how long it should be retained.
 Semantic facts about a user stay relevant for months.
 Details of a specific debugging session may be irrelevant after the week ends.